keunes/certbot-auth-vimexx/README.md

 - the file is owned by the root user or the user running certbot: `chown root:root vimexx.ini`
 - only the file owner can read and write the file: `chmod 600 vimexx.ini`

-You can also add the argument `--dns-mijn-host-propagation-seconds 60` to increase the waiting time for DNS propagation after the DNS record has been created.
+You can also add the argument `--dns-vimexx-propagation-seconds 60` to increase the waiting time for DNS propagation after the DNS record has been created.

 After the challenge is completed (or has failed), the created DNS record is removed as well.